chatru-vs/rails_worldozoneinfo/README.md

-# Rails Worldzoneinfo.
+# Rails Worldozneinfo.

-This app helpful to get Rails Worldzoneinfo by zipcode.
+This app helpful to get Rails Worldozneinfo by zipcode.

 # Install bundle